ondat/charts/charts/ondat-operator/README.md

 a scalable storage platform with no compromise on performance, availability or security.
 For additional information, visit www.ondat.io.

-This chart installs a StorageOS Cluster Operator which helps deploy and configure a StorageOS cluster on kubernetes.
+This chart installs a Ondat Cluster Operator which helps deploy and configure a StorageOS cluster on kubernetes.

 ## Prerequisites